Steven R. Hursh, Ph.D.

 Chief Operating Officer

 Mr. Reid Blank is Chief Operating Officer at the Institutes for Behavior Resources, where he directs and coordinates IBR’s marketing, communications, contract management, and organizational development initiatives.
 He earned his M.B.A. in International Business Management from the Thunderbird School of Global Management in Glendale, AZ.
-Mr. Blank has more than 18 years of business development and administrative operations experience in sleep and fatigue management.
+Mr. Blank has nearly 30 years of business development and administrative operations experience in sleep and fatigue management.
 Reid was founder of The Big Sleep Show®, the first-ever consumer health event for sleep and alertness, served as Vice President of Alertness Solutions, a private fatigue management consulting firm, and Associate Executive Director of the nonprofit National Sleep Foundation.

 Vickie L. Walters, LCSW-C